John Kerr (governor-general): Legal career

 In 1932, Kerr began studying law at the University of Sydney.
 He again excelled academically, winning a number of prizes, but had little interest in extra-curricular activities.
 One of his closest friends was Ken Gee, who eventually joined him on the judiciary but was also known for his flirtation with Trotskyism.
 Kerr eventually graduated in 1936 with first-class honours and the University Medal.
 He was called to the New South Wales bar in 1938.
 The same year, Kerr married Alison "Peggy" Worstead, with whom he had three children.
 He spent World War II working for the Australian intelligence organisation and think tank, the Directorate of Research and Civil Affairs.
 In 1946 he became principal of the Australian School of Pacific Administration and the first Secretary-General of the South Pacific Commission.

 Kerr returned to the bar in 1948, becoming a prominent lawyer representing trade union clients and a member of the Labor Party.
+In the early 1950s he represented Laurie Short in his successful attempts to unseat the leadership of the Federated Ironworkers' Association of Australia, where he was briefed by future ALP senator Jim McClelland.
 He intended to seek Labor endorsement for a parliamentary seat at the 1951 election, but withdrew in favour of another candidate.
 After the Labor Party split of 1955, however, he became disillusioned with party politics.
 He disliked what he saw as the Labor Party's leftward trend under Evatt's leadership, but was not attracted to the breakaway group, the Democratic Labor Party.
 Later in the 1950s, he joined the anti-communist advocacy group established by the United States' CIA, the Association for Cultural Freedom, joining its executive board in 1957.

 In the 1960s Kerr became one of Sydney's leading industrial lawyers.
 In the 1950s he had become a QC.
-In 1964 he was one of a group of lawyers (which also included future NSW Premier Neville Wran) who lent their expertise to the defence of the publishers of the satirical magazine Oz when they were prosecuted for obscenity.